Effective Altruism Foundation (EAF) strives for full transparency. This page serves as a comprehensive overview of EAF’s activities and finances.

 EAF has two predecessors: GBS Switzerland and Effective Altruism Switzerland (EACH).
 GBS Switzerland was an organization (Verein) located in Basel, Switzerland, and a local chapter of the German gbs.
 GBS Switzerland transferred all of its activities and funds to EAF in November 2015 and has since been inactive.
 Effective Altruism Switzerland (EACH) was an organization (Verein) located in Basel, Switzerland, and was dissolved on 15 December 2015.

-We receive the majority of our funding from individual supporters who pledged to donate a percentage of their income to effective charities.
-We are fully independent and do not receive significant contributions from institutional donors.
+We receive our funding from several major sources.
+The first is individual supporters who pledged to donate a percentage of their income to effective charities.
+We have also received support from the Open Philanthropy Project, the Center for Emerging Risk Research, and the Survival and Flourishing Fund.
+We are independent and do not receive significant contributions from other institutional donors.

 Stiftung für Effektiven Altruismus